Harry7557558/Ray-Tracing/README.md

 The third and fourth image are vector.
 Each requires less than 2 seconds and less than 2M memories;

 The last one is complex Γ function.
 Some details were not very well, because my computer don't have that much memories for that much triangles.   :-(

 I had done a lot of optimization in CPU usage.
-I used to spent more than 20 minutes to render an object consists of 6000 triangles.
+I used to spend more than 20 minutes to render an object consists of 6000 triangles.
 Now, I can do it in 5 seconds.
-But it requires 4 times of memory.
+But it requires 4 times of memories.

 More images are in "Image/comment.zip".